PhD in Astronomy

 - GRS AS 865/866 Space Physics Seminar

-No more than 12 credits may be for classes numbered GRS AS 900–919.
+No more than 12 credits may be for research courses numbered GRS AS 900–919.

 There is no foreign language requirement for this degree.

 Students must pass both the written Astronomy Comprehensive Examination and the Oral Qualifying Examination.
 The written Comprehensive Exam consists of two 3-hour written tests administered on two separate days.
-The exam is designed to test the student’s ability to solve quantitative problems in astrophysics and space physics using both knowledge of the material covered in the core courses (GRS AS 700–749) and application of basic physical principles.
-The written Comprehensive Exam must be passed no later than the spring of a student’s second year in the program.
+The exam is designed to test the student’s ability to solve quantitative problems in astrophysics and space physics using both knowledge of the material covered in the core courses (GRS AS 701–749) and application of basic physical principles.
+The written Comprehensive Exam must be passed no later than the end of the spring semester of a student’s second year in the program.

-The Oral Qualifying Examination is based on the directed research: the student presents the results of the research in a formal seminar and is examined afterward by a panel consisting of the student’s research advisor and other members of the Department of Astronomy faculty.
-The panel questions the student, not only about his or her research, but also about the student’s knowledge of related fields of physics and astronomy.
+The Oral Qualifying Examination is largely based on the directed research: the student presents the results of the research in a seminar setting and is examined afterward by a panel consisting of the student’s research advisor and at least two other members of the Department of Astronomy faculty.
+The panel questions the student about his or her research and also about the student’s knowledge of related areas of physics and astronomy.

 Dissertation and Final Oral Examination

-Candidates shall demonstrate their abilities for independent study in a dissertation representing original research.
-A prospectus for the dissertation must be completed and approved by the readers, the director of graduate studies, and the department chair/program director.
-Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in astronomy, astrophysics or space physics.
-They must also demonstrate a mastery of their fields of specialization.
+Candidates must demonstrate their abilities for independent study in a dissertation representing original research.
+A prospectus for the dissertation must be developed by the student and approved by the readers, the director of graduate studies, and the department chair/program director.
+Candidates must undergo a final oral examination in which they defend their dissertation as a valuable contribution to knowledge in astronomy, astrophysics, or space physics.
+They must also demonstrate mastery of their field of specialization.
 All portions of the dissertation and final oral examination must be completed as outlined in the GRS General Requirements for the Doctor of Philosophy Degree.